driesvints/driesvints.com/source/_posts/testing-cashier.md

 And now your Stripe calls will be replaced during your tests and they'll run much faster.

 There are a couple of downsides to this approach.
 First of all, you're trading part of the confidence you get when actually hitting the Stripe API.
 The other downside is that you'll have to partially re-implement Cashier's behavior.
 And depending on how much functionality you use from Cashier that could potentially be a lot.
-Of course you'd only replace the parts which make Stripe calls.
+Of course, you'd only replace the parts which make Stripe calls.

 ## Mocking